Russia's Wagner mercenaries face uncertainty after the presumed death of its leader in a plane crash | Politics

 “What we have experienced through Wagner is the massacre of our people,” said Ali Nouhoum Diallo, former president of the national assembly.

-Belarusian Hajun, a group monitoring Russian troops in Belarus, said Thursday that satellite images showed more than a third of the tents at a Wagner camp had been dismantled, a sign of a possible exodus.
-Still, President Alexander Lukashenko insists his country will host about 10,000 troops.
+Belarusian Hajun, a group monitoring Russian troops in Belarus, said on Thursday that satellite images showed more than a third of the tents at a Wagner camp were dismantled, a sign of a possible exodus.
+Still, President Alexander Lukashenko insisted his country will host about 10,000 troops.

 That draws strong objections from the Belarusian opposition, which demands their withdrawal.

-“Prigozhin's death should put an end to Wagner's presence in Belarus, which will reduce the threat for our country and its neighbors,” exiled opposition leader Sviatlana Tsikhanouskaya told AP.
+“Prigozhin's death should put an end to Wagner's presence in Belarus, which will reduce the threat for our country and its neighbours,” exiled opposition leader Sviatlana Tsikhanouskaya told the AP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)